Celebrating Eleven Years Online...!

 How Are Our Stock Designs Created...?

-For the best introduction to the boat plans we have made available, please review our "Sail Boats" and "Power Boats" pages.
-Most of the designs you'll find there are available as Stock Plans.
-Complete information about ordering Stock Boat Plans will be found on our Plans List page.
+For the best introduction to our stock boat plans, please review our "Sail Boats" and "Power Boats" pages.
+Most of the designs you'll find there are available as stock building plans.
+Complete information about ordering our plans can be found on our Plans List page.

-In terms of the true cost of ownership, of much greater importance is whether the vessel that gets built does in fact suit your needs, both now and in the future.
-If it turns out that creating a new design is of interest, please see our web page on "Custom Design" for more information.
+In terms of the true cost of ownership, it is of considerable importance whether the vessel that gets built will suit the owner's needs, both now and in the future.
+If it does not, then the vessel's cost may turn out to be very high indeed.
+During the development of any new design it is our goal to assure that the resulting vessel meets the owner's requirements to the best possible degree.
+If the possibility of creating a new design might be of interest please see our web page on "Custom Design" for more information.

 Plans Ordering Options

-Our Stock Designs are offered in four stages, as follows:
+Our Stock Designs are offered in four basic increments, as follows:

-Stock Plans prices are primarily related to vessel size, but are also related to the quantity of detail originally developed for the design in question.
-You will find a complete price list for our available boat plans as well as plans ordering information on our Plans List Page.
+Our Stock Plans prices are related to vessel size and to the quantity of detail originally developed for the design in question.
+You will find a complete price list of our available boat plans and NC Cutting Files, including plans ordering information on our Plans List Page.

 What Are Estimating Plans...?